ZomoXYZ/videotrimmer/readme.md

 [video playback timing is inaccurate](https://github.com/w3c/media-and-entertainment/issues/4) which may cause the start and end timings to be off by a frame or two.

-[dmg-license](https://github.com/argv-minus-one/dmg-license) uses an outdated version of `plist`, resulting in [`xmldom` running a version with a theoretical vulnerability](https://www.npmjs.com/advisories/1769), this is outside of my control, and I have to wait for that package to update

 ## changelog

 ### v1.1.0